LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/project-completion-looking-at-what-we-ve-done.md

 Intro

 * Collaboration is difficult to do, but pays dividends if you get it right; it involves _how_ you work together as much as _what_ you are working on together
-* Perceptions of users' views need to be tested and challenged to see if they are valid.
-Rushing to a technological solution without considering this risks failure
 * Any conversation with a council is nearly always part of a longer journey.
 As a result, when considering chatbots, it is vital to model requirements in terms of user journeys, rather than simply in terms of technical specifications.
 * A service that exhibits a high number of complex enquiries (for example, by being emotional theme, complex subject area, a topic prone to